Zurück zum Blog

 • Brick-by-brick model: enables developers to create applications the way they see fit

-• Microframework: allows to redevelop the application without having to re-install the entire framework
+• Microframework: allows for redeveloping the application without having to reinstall the entire framework

 Speed: performance optimization can be a very challenging concept to master.
 In other words, it’s hard to design for speed once everything in the application falls into place on all levels.
 With that in mind, Symfony is one of the fastest PHP frameworks to date.

-Stability: the Symfony release process is there to preserve full compatibility between versions each time a new minor Symfony version is released (comes out every six months) and offers a three year support for major Symfony versions (comes out every two years).
+Stability: the Symfony release process is designed to preserve full compatibility between versions each time a new minor Symfony version is released (every six months) and to offer three-year support for major Symfony versions (every two years).

 Laravel

-Just like Symfony, Laravel also operates on the model-view-controller architecture, or MVC for short.
-By leveraging the Blade templating engine, Laravel is able to break HTML code into pieces and manage them by using the controller part of the MVC model.
+Just like Symfony, Laravel operates on the model-view-controller (MVC) architecture.
+By leveraging the Bladetemplating engine, Laravel can break HTML into pieces and manage them through the controller component of the MVC model.
 Read more about blade templates

 Other tools contained within the Laravel framework include:

-Eloquent: Object Relational Mapper (ORM) meant for working with databases and large data.
+Eloquent: Object Relational Mapper (ORM) is meant for working with databases and large amounts of data.

-Artisan: command-line tool for building new models, controllers and other software components, which provides a significantly faster way of building applications than hard-coding everything from the ground-up.
+Artisan: a command-line tool for building new models, controllers, and other software components, which provides a significantly faster way of building applications than hard-coding everything from the ground up.

 IoC container: the Laravel IoC (Inversion of Control) container is a robust tool for working with class dependencies.
-For example, a dependency injection is defined as a method of getting rid of hard-coded dependencies.
+For example, dependency injection is a method of removing hard-coded dependencies.
 The dependencies are instead injected during the runtime, which enables greater flexibility and easier dependency management, including dependency swapping.

-In turn, feature tests are able to test larger portions of the code, including object interaction, HTTP to JSON endpoint requests, and more.
+In turn, feature tests can test larger portions of the code, including object interactions, HTTP-to-JSON endpoint requests, and more.
 The Laravel documentation recommends running mostly feature tests, as they provide the most assurance that your configuration functions as intended.

 Drupal

-Drupal is an open-source content management system (commonly abbreviated as CMS) used by millions of webmasters worldwide.
+Drupal is an open-source content management system (CMS) used by millions of webmasters worldwide.
 It’s similar to WordPress in that, well, both are content management systems.
-In terms of popularity however, WordPress takes the upper hand.
+In terms of popularity, however, WordPress takes the upper hand.
 But then again, WordPress is the most popular CMS – powering a staggering 43% of all websites around the globe!

 Now back to Drupal.